Danish Nature

 The Danish wolf

-We study how and why the wolf population is growing and spreading across Europe.
-Based on this knowledge and data on population and occurrences, we make models to predict wolf dispersal and the number of wolves we can expect in each part of Europe, including Denmark.
+We have studied how and why the wolf population is growing and spreading across Europe.
+Based on this knowledge and data on population and occurrences, we have been a part of developing models to predict wolf dispersal and the number of wolves we can expect in each part of Europe, including Denmark.

 Contact